Ronnen and Martin provide a detailed insight and review of the latest on Private Equity in Luxembourg during an interview with Lexology.

 Other key terms we regard as industry standard are those related to governance of the fund that relate to GP removal, key person removal, most favoured nation clauses and fee clawbacks.
 Post-Brexit, we have seen a tendency to move away from standard English law as the governing law and relying on Luxembourg law with an arbitration clause of use of the Luxembourg courts.
 In this context, given that the documents are usually in English, we put a particular emphasis on the mechanism for enforcement of the provisions so that tribunals can provide the parties with the expected remedies.

-Supervision of private equity sponsors is very much harmonized by EU legislation, and sponsors are subject to a whole plethora of legislation the most prominent of which are the Alternative Investment Fund Managers Directive (AIFMD), securities marketing regulations, the Markets in Financial Investments Directive and extra-statutory guidelines such as those issued by the European Securities and Market Authority.
+Supervision of private equity sponsors is very much harmonised by EU legislation, and sponsors are subject to a whole plethora of legislation the most prominent of which are the Alternative Investment Fund Managers Directive (AIFMD), securities marketing regulations, the Markets in Financial Investments Directive and, since 2021, disclosures that are required under the Sustainable Finance Regulation as well as extra-statutory guidelines such as those issued by the European Securities and Market Authority.

-The marketing and pre-marketing of funds is supervised and enforced by the Luxembourg Commission de Surveillance du Secteur Financier (CSSF).
+The marketing and pre-marketing of funds as well as on going reporting obligations are supervised and enforced by the Luxembourg Financial Sector Supervisory Commission (CSSF).
 The CSSF is positioned as one of the leading financial regulators both within the European Union and internationally, closely monitoring and supervising the sponsors and players in the Luxembourg market, and issues guidelines for managing and conducting activities in the Luxembourg market.
 The CSSF seems determined to preserve Luxembourg’s stellar reputation and continuously monitors the compliance obligations by all actors in the Luxembourg financial market.

 Inevitably regulation entails a cost and therefore it has increased the cost of doing business, specifically cross-border business.
 AIFs are not only faced with the higher costs but also with increased administrative burden.
 In addition, professional investors, which would usually require less protection, who wish to invest in AIFs on their own initiative are now required to observe the regulatory framework.
-Consequently, the European Union had to find innovative solutions and invigorate a potentially stifling high-growth investment environment.
-This produced the EuVECA and ELTIF for investment in SMEs in the European Union, which has thereby somewhat mitigated the effects of the AIFM.
+Consequently, the European Union had to find innovative solutions and invigorate a potentially stifled high-growth investment environment.
+This produced the EuVECA and ELTIF for investment in small and medium-sized enterprises in the European Union, which have thereby somewhat mitigated the effects of the AIFM.

-Apart from the EU initiatives already enacted, the European Union have proposed a third anti-tax avoidance directive, which would target the use of what they describe as ‘shell companies’.
+The draft third anti-tax avoidance directive, which would target the use of what are described as ‘shell companies’, remains very much on the agenda, albeit not particularly high on that agenda.
 This is currently only a proposed directive from the European Commission, which certainly has its critics within some member state governments, who feel that it is an exercise in over-reach by the Commission.
 However, it seems quite probable that a compromise will be reached, meaning that this will very probably become a directive before long.
 There is some lead time to this becoming effective, as member states need to have time to legislate domestically to transpose the directive, and the transposition deadline needs to be in advance of the first year the directive must take effect.
 So it is still not clear when the directive will take effect.

 In broad terms, the directive targets the oft-discussed subject of ‘substance’ – that is, the level of business rationale and presence of a particular company in the jurisdiction in which it is established.
 There are various tests to consider, but broadly speaking a company must have its own decision makers, who are not entirely drawn from unrelated businesses (third-party service providers), and should have their own premises in the territory they are in.